marcingolenia/blog/content/blog/2021-07-16-playwright.md

 ---
-templateKey: blog-post
-title: >-
-  Let's play with playwright using F# scripts.
+title: Let's play with playwright using F# scripts.
 date: 2021-07-16T17:35:00.000Z
 description: >-
   In June Microsoft announced that .NET SDK is stable.
 For a long time, Selenium was (as far as I know) the only feature-rich web testing framework in .NET (except paid ones like Ranorex or Telerik Test Studio).
 I never liked the waits I had to do, which often caused the tests to be fragile.
 Playwright's puppeteer-like SDKs promise automatic wait and support for Python/.Net/Node.js/Java.
 Let's try this stuff in F#!
-featuredpost: true
-featuredimage: /img/playwright/playwright.webp
+draft: false
+image: /images/playwright/playwright.webp
 tags:
   - fsharp
 ---

-## 1. Introduction
+## Introduction
 Let's make few important points about [Playwright](https://playwright.dev/) before we start;
 1. Supports Chrome/Webkit/Firefox/Edge (with chromium of course 😁).
 2. Has sdks for .Net/Node.js/Python/Java plus Go can be found on the internet, but is not official (at least yet).